JoshuaSchlegel/group-policy-ad/README.md

 ![image](https://github.com/user-attachments/assets/48a9f6ff-2807-4ba3-95d5-f388a5dce6e7)

  ***And that concludes this tutorial!
-I hope this helped and don't forget to delete your Resources from Microsoft Azure when you're done.
+I hope this helped.
+Don't forget to delete your Resources from Microsoft Azure when you're done.
 Feel free to play around in Active Directory to practice and gain valuable experience!
 Cheers!***